+- [OPTIONAL] ML Model Identifier: this parameter may be included when NWDAF containing AnLF knows which model it wants to request, e.g., due to Analaytics Context Transfer.

 - [OPTIONAL] Use case context: indicates the context of use of the analytics to select the most relevant ML model ML model.